-List of betting exchanges
+List of exchange bookmakers

 Below, we list all betting exchanges that are considered reputable and worth trying.
 Our list of all betting exchanges includes only platforms we have explored in detail and which are operated by trustworthy companies.